Alovoa/alovoa/README.md

 - Translations
 - Logging
 - Integration Tests
+- Design a cool logo and maybe a new name?

 ### How to build:
 - Install a JDK (OpenJDK 8 is officially supported)